Golf’s most dynamic new market

 CHALLENGE

-Our long-lasting relationship with Golf Saudi began in 2018, when 54 was commissioned to help develop the national strategy for golf in Saudi Arabia.
-At that time, it was a country with fewer than 10 grass golf courses.
-Today, Saudi Arabia is known as the world's fastest-emerging golf nations in terms of infrastructure and participation, and is soon to become established as a leading destination for golf tourism.
+Our long-lasting relationship with Golf Saudi began in 2018 when 54 was commissioned to help develop the national strategy for golf in Saudi Arabia.
+It was a country with fewer than 10 grass golf courses at that time.
+Today, Saudi Arabia is known as one of the world's fastest-emerging golf nations in terms of infrastructure and participation, and it is soon to become a leading destination for golf tourism.

-This roadmap was to be created in adherence to the vision of golf becoming a self-sustaining industry, delivering benefit back to the national economy, but independent from central government funding.
+This roadmap was created to adhere to the vision of golf becoming a self-sustaining industry, delivering benefits back to the national economy but independent from central government funding.

 2.8m projected golf participants by 2030